Joseph L. Coffey: Early life

 Joseph Coffey was born in Rochester, Minnesota, on May 31, 1960, the son of Dr. William F. X Coffey and Roseanita Schubert Coffey.
 He is the fifth of nine children.
 Coffey attended Archbishop John Carroll High School in Radnor, Pennsylvania, graduating in 1978.
 Coffey then entered La Salle University in Philadelphia, Pennsylvania, spending one year studying at the Sorbonne University in Paris.
-He graduated in 1982 with bachelor degrees in English and French.
+He graduated in 1982 with bachelor's degrees in English and French.

 After graduating from LaSalle, Coffey spent the next five years teaching grade school, acting as a ski instructor in Switzerland, and working in the automobile industry in Germany and Belgium.

-Deciding to enter the priesthood, Coffey enrolled at the St. Charles Borromeo Seminary Wynnewood, Pennsylvania, graduating with a Master of Divinity degree.
+Deciding to enter the priesthood, Coffey enrolled at the St. Charles Borromeo Seminary in Wynnewood, Pennsylvania, graduating with a Master of Divinity degree.
 During this period in seminary, Coffey was involved with Operation Rescue protests at women's health clinics around the United States.
 In a 2020 interview, Coffey said that he was arrested in a dozen cities during these protests.

-In May 1992, Coffey enter the U.S. Navy Chaplain Candidate Program with the rank of ensign.
+In May 1992, Coffey entered the U.S. Navy Chaplain Candidate Program with the rank of ensign.
 Coffey served in the US Naval Reserve for the next nine years.

 Priesthood

-On May 18, 1996, Coffey was ordained to the priesthood by Cardinal Anthony Bevilacqua for the Archdiocese of Philadelphia.
-After his ordination, Coffey was assigned as an associate pastor for St. Katherine of Siena Parish in Philadelphia.
+On May 18, 1996, Coffey was ordained to the priesthood by Cardinal Anthony Bevilacqua for the Archdiocese of Philadelphia at the Cathedral Basilica of Saints Peter and Paul in Philadelphia.
+The archdiocese assigned Coffey as an associate pastor at St. Katherine of Siena Parish in Philadelphia.
 After five years at St. Katherine, he became an active duty Navy chaplain in September 2001.